 Texas executes man convicted of 1993 murder

-REUTERS: The state of Texas on Tuesday executed an inmate convicted of shooting a man to death and sexually assaulting his wife after trying to rob the newly married couple on the campus of a community college near Dallas 25 years ago.
+DALLAS: The state of Texas on Tuesday (Dec 11) executed an inmate convicted of shooting a man to death and sexually assaulting his wife after trying to rob the newly married couple on the campus of a community college near Dallas 25 years ago.

 The couple told Braziel they had no money before he shot Douglas and sexually assaulted Lora, according to her testimony in court.
 The case remained unsolved for the better part of a decade.